Rebalias/wheego/README.md

 #### Usage

-To view LIDAR data, roslaunch viewer.launch.
-To use hector mapping, roslaunch mapper.launch.
-To use use full navigation, roslaunch testNav.launch, and the goal can be selected by placing a 2D Nav Goal in rviz.
+To view LIDAR data, roslaunch `viewer.launch`.
+To use hector mapping, roslaunch `mapper.launch`.
+To use use full navigation, roslaunch `testNav.launch`, and the goal can be selected by placing a 2D Nav Goal in rviz.
 Each of the launch files has a sim argument set to True, change this to False in whichever one you launch for use with live data.

 The primary pieces of code that we have developed are `map_handler.py`, `path_follow.py`, and `canBcastSteer.py`.